MacRdy/kodgen/README.md

 ## Generators

-All generators are supplied in separate packages.
+All generators are supplied as separate packages.
 Like plugins.

 ### Available generators